rmind/libqsbr/README.md

   * Destroy the EBR object.

 * `int ebr_register(ebr_t *ebr)`
-  * Register the current thread for EBR synchronisation (normally, as a reader).
+  * Register the current thread for EBR synchronisation.
 Returns 0 on success and -1 on failure.
+Note: each reader thread (i.e. callers of `ebr_enter/ebr_exit`) **must** register.

+* `void ebr_unregister(ebr_t *ebr)`
+  * Remove the current thread from the EBR synchronisation list.
+Each registered thread must leave the list before the exit (this may be not necessary if all threads exit together).
+It is the caller's responsibility to synchronise the thread exit, if needed.

 * `void ebr_enter(ebr_t *ebr)`
   * Mark the entrance to the critical path.
 Typically, this would be